 Importantly, Bahrain has been liberal in terms of foreign ownership requirements and permits 100% foreign ownership of companies in most sectors, including in residency, food, administrative services, arts, entertainment and leisure, health and social work, information and communications, manufacturing, mining and quarrying, water supplying and professional, scientific, technical and real estate activities.

 For all these reasons, Bahraini companies are now increasingly used as an alternative to ‘offshore’ companies.
 They also have the advantage that bank account opening procedures must be completed prior to registration of the company.

 Under Bahraini law, banks must notify the Ministry of Industry and Commerce (MOIC) that the required paid-up capital has been deposited in a company’s bank account before the Ministry will issue the certificate of incorporation of the company.
 This avoids the difficulty, sometimes experienced by offshore companies, of being unable to open an account following incorporation.

 Activities for which 100% foreign ownership is permitted include:

 - Holding Company – Companies incorporated for the purpose of owning shares in other companies either in Bahrain or abroad.
 They do not engage in commercial activities or provide goods or services.
-The types of assets owned by a holding company can be shares in other corporations, as well as private equity funds, hedge funds, bonds, real estate, patents, trademarks and other valuable assets.
+The types of assets owned by a holding company can be shares in other corporations, as well as private equity funds, hedge funds, bonds, real estate, patents and other valuable assets.

 - Commodity Contracts Brokerage – Companies incorporated for the purpose of buying and selling commodities offshore without the goods/commodity entering Bahrain.